amanali1896/Amancoin-cryptocurrency/README.md

 # Amancoin-cryptocurrency
 This project contains the code of a crypto-currency "Amancoin" and it is implemented using python programming language.
+There are three nodes in this project with the names "Aman", "Ayaan", and "Nama" respectively.

 Steps to run the project:
 1) Import the files in an IDE.